JAPAN TRAVEL INFORMATION FROM ACCESS TRIPS

 If your friends or family need to contact Access Trips due to an emergency while you are on the tour, please have them refer to the pre-departure email that is sent out three weeks prior to departure, which will have specific contact information relevant to your trip.
 If you need to contact Access Trips while traveling, please also refer to the emergency contact information in the pre-departure email.

 Guests with preexisting medical conditions are required to disclose this information prior to traveling with Access Trips, and all guests with preexisting conditions are required to provide a note from a doctor clearing them for travel to Japan.
 The US Department of State recommends that travelers with medical prescriptions consider bringing small additional amounts of prescribed medicines as well as a copy of the prescription and a letter from the prescribing physician explaining the need for prescription.
+Please note that certain psychotropic or narcotic prescription medications may require advance documentation to be brought into Japan.
+Please contact your local Japanese consulate or embassy for additional information.

 We strongly recommend that all of our guests visit a travel doctor before embarking on international travel.
 Please note that it is your responsibility to ensure that you receive any necessary vaccinations before traveling on your trip with us.
 If there is a chance that you may be pregnant during your trip, please discuss your travel plans with your doctor.